FBoucher/stream-projects/Streams/2020-04-29-Stream-92-AzUrlShortener-More-Features.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is adding a diagram to the doc, and improving the result of the Azure Url Shortener (AzUrlShortener).
+He will add more detail in the Azure Function that return all url and use that new information in the UI.

 📺 - Twitch archive - stream no.92